Kolinda Grabar-Kitarović: Presidency (2015–2020)

 On 11 April 2016, after meeting with Nicolas Dean, the special envoy for Holocaust of the United States Department of State, Grabar-Kitarović stated that the "Independent State of Croatia (NDH) was least independent and was least protecting the interests of the Croatian people".
 Adding that the "Ustaše regime was criminal regime", that "anti-fascism is in the foundation of the Croatian Constitution" and that the "modern Croatian state has grown on the foundations of the Croatian War of Independence."
 In May 2016, Grabar-Kitarović visited Tehran on the invitation of Iranian President Hassan Rouhani.
 Rouhani called on Croatia to be the gateway to Iran's ties with Europe.
 The two presidents reaffirmed the traditionally good relations between their countries and signed an agreement on economic cooperation.

-Croatian President Kolinda Grabar-Kitarović and Chilean President Sebastián Piñera in Santiago; 2018.